SvenMichaelKlose/tunix/src/lib/text/README.md

-Line editing library
+Text editing library
 ====================

-To edit a single line of text.
-Processes keyboard input and calls the application to display the line.
+To edit a list of lines of text.